The wind farm and the marine environment

 Research support

-Ailes Marines wanted to support research for the marine environment by getting involved with local actors.
+Ailes Marines wanted to support research for the marine environment by getting involved with local stakeholders.

-This project has improved the understanding of the effects of bubble curtains on sound wave propagation.
+This project thus made it possible to improve the understanding of the effects of bubble curtains on the propagation of sound waves.

 Browse our booklets